 Stricter BENG requirements in Amsterdam

-What are these new requirements and how can Studio Solarix support this with design solar panels?
-Since 1 January 2021, the energy performance of new construction is determined by the new national NZEB requirements (Nearly Energy Neutral Buildings) when a permit is granted.
-In July 2021, however, the Municipality of Amsterdam will go one step further and will introduce stricter rules.
+What are these renewed requirements and how can Studio Solarix support them with design solar panels?
+Since January 1st, 2021, the energy performance of new construction during permit issuance has been determined by the new national BENG requirements (Nearly Energy Neutral Buildings).
+However, the City of Amsterdam is taking a step further and introducing stricter rules in July 2021.

-Last summer, the municipality of Amsterdam already announced that it wanted to deviate from the national NZEB requirements.
-BENG is introduced to replace the EPC.
-In addition, one EPC number makes way for three BENG indicators, which better indicate real energy consumption.
-Amsterdam will make these indicators even sharper to make new construction as energy efficient as possible.
-The NZEB distinguishes itself on 3 measures, namely: energy demand (BANG1), primary energy consumption (BANG 2) and renewable energy (BANG 3).
-The Studio Solarix collection helps buildings to generate renewable energy that matches BENG-3.
+Last summer, the City of Amsterdam announced its intention to deviate from the national BENG requirements.
+BENG is being introduced to replace the EPC.
+One EPC number is being replaced by three BENG indicators, which better indicate the actual energy use.
+Amsterdam intends to make these indicators even sharper to make new construction as energy-efficient as possible.
+BENG distinguishes itself on three measures: energy demand (BANG1), primary energy consumption (BANG2), and renewable energy (BANG3).
+Studio Solarix's collection helps buildings generate renewable energy, aligning with BENG-3.

 In line with their stricter EPC policy

-Amsterdam published a roadmap in early 2020.
-The municipality wants to be climate neutral by 2050.
-With this roadmap, Amsterdam is continuing its line of energy-neutral construction.
-According to them, the own tightened NZEB is better in line with the current and already stricter Amsterdam EPC of 0.2, nationally this is 0.4.
-The policy will be effective in July 2021 at the earliest.
-Amsterdam is densely populated and therefore many apartments are being built.
-Apartment complexes often have limited space for solar panels, due to their roof surface.
-With the Solar Design facades from Studio Solarix, we can easily solve that problem by providing the facades with design solar panels and with that we are building a sustainable Amsterdam.
+In early 2020, Amsterdam published a roadmap.
+By 2050, the municipality aims to be climate neutral.
+With this roadmap, Amsterdam continues its path towards energy-neutral construction.
+According to them, their own tightened BENG aligns better with the current and already stricter Amsterdam EPC of 0.2, while nationally it is 0.4.
+The policy is set to take effect no earlier than July 2021.
+Amsterdam is densely populated, and many apartments are being built there.
+Apartment complexes often have limited space for solar panels due to their roof area.
+With Studio Solarix's Solar Design facades, we can easily overcome this problem by equipping the facades with design solar panels, contributing to a sustainable Amsterdam.

-It is clear that the integration of solar panels in the facades is a must to comply with the BENG-3 rule: renewed energy.
-It is a very cost effective option to achieve energy neutrality.
-At Studio Solarix, however, we do not believe that this should lead to a lesser aesthetics of cities.
-That is why we offer PV facades, which yield relatively more energy in winter, autumn and spring compared to roof panels.
+It is evident that integrating solar panels into facades is a must to comply with the BENG-3 regulation: renewable energy.
+It is a highly profitable option to achieve energy neutrality.
+However, at Studio Solarix, we believe this should not compromise the aesthetics of cities.
+Therefore, we offer PV facades that, compared to roof panels, generate relatively more energy in winter, autumn, and spring.

-The best thing about this?
-The modular facade systems of Studio Solarix can combine active solar panels with non-active panels made of other materials (which in turn depend on the design goal).
-Both panels can be extensively customized with colors, patterns and LED lighting.
-In this way we can assist developers in Amsterdam with the stricter BENG requirements.
-Together we build a more sustainable future!
+The best part?
+Studio Solarix's modular facade systems can combine active solar panels with non-active panels made of other materials (depending on the design goal).
+Both panels can be extensively customized with colors, patterns, and LED lighting.
+This way, we can assist developers in Amsterdam with the stricter BENG requirements.
+Together, we are building a more sustainable future!